astrellon/teaching/docs/modernApp/index.md

 # Creating a modern web app from scratch
 Lets create a modern web app but we’re going to create the main components from scratch and we’re going to use Typescript and Parcel Bundler to do it.

-We’re going to tackle state management, TSX (Typescript JSX) and why these patterns are used.
+We’re going to tackle state management, JSX (JavaScript XML) and why these patterns are used.

 - Let’s create a basic state management without and UI.
-- Let’s create a basic virtual DOM UI library without TSX.
+- Let’s create a basic virtual DOM UI library without JSX.
-- Let’s add TSX support.
+- Let’s add JSX support.
 - Let's make a fully working Todo app.

 ## Basic state management